Peter-Hennessy/HACCP-FLOW/README.md

 - #### About Us
 ![HACCP-FLOW about us](assets/css/images/readme-images/about-us.png)
-The About Us section gives a detailed offering of what the company can offer with the Welcoming Statement "Let Us Work With You!!"
+The About Us section gives a detailed offering of what the company can offer with the Welcoming Statement "Let Us Work with You!!"
 This section contains a video link in the _Avoid Legal Action_ to explain the importance of correct HACCP .
 It also contains a link to the [Request Demo](<request-demo>) which can be seen below.

 - #### Contact Us
 ![HACCP-FLOW](assets/css/images/readme-images/footer.png)